 How Much Can a Towing Company Charge for Storage?

-If you're thinking of starting a towing business, an LLC may be the best option for you.
-This type of company offers many benefits, such as limited liability and tax breaks, that can help your small business thrive.
+An LLC may be the best option if you're considering starting a towing business.
+This towing company offers many benefits, such as limited liability and tax breaks, to help your small business thrive.